Steve Turre

-Family and early life
+Early life

 Turre is one of five children born to James Boles Turre (1921–1997) and Carmen Marie (née Johnson).
 His father was of Northern Italian ancestry and his mother was of Mexican ancestry.
 His grandfather Ernest Turre was a founder of the San Francisco 49ers with Tony Morabito.
 His four siblings are Michael James Turre (b.
 1946), Suzanne Turre (born 1952), Michele Anita Turre (born 1953), and Peter Joseph Turre (born 1957).
-Michael and Peter are musicians – saxophone-woodwinds and drums, respectively.
+Michael and Peter were musicians – saxophone-woodwinds and drums, respectively.

 Turre was raised in Lafayette, California (San Francisco Bay area).
 He began playing trombone at age ten, during his fourth grade in school.
 In his early teens, he played in a band with his elder brother, Michael.
 Although he entered California State University, Sacramento, on a football scholarship, he studied music theory there for two years before transferring to the University of North Texas College of Music, where he studied from 1968 to 1969 and played in a band led by trumpeter Hannibal Peterson.

 Turre has been a resident of Montclair, New Jersey.

+Personal life

 Turre has been married three times.
 His first wife was Susan J. Beard, whom he married in 1970 in Dallas, Texas, and divorced in 1972 in San Francisco.
 His second wife was cellist Akua Dixon (born 1948) from 1978 to 2012, with whom he had two children, Andromeda Turre, a jazz vocalist and composer and Orion Turre a jazz drummer.

 His present wife is Pamela Turre whom he married on September 24, 2017.